-Body of teenage boy recovered from North Met Lake
+Body recovered from Cheshunt lake after boy reported missing

 - Published

-A body has been recovered from a lake after a teenager got into difficulty.
+Police searching for a 14-year-old boy who got into difficulties in a lake have recovered a body.

-Hertfordshire Police received reports of a 14-year-old boy struggling in the water in North Met Lake in Cheshunt on Monday.
+Hertfordshire Police received reports of a teenager failing to resurface in North Met Lake in Cheshunt just before 17:00 BST on Monday.

-Police were contacted just before 17:00 BST and were joined by fire and ambulance crews.
+A police helicopter and divers were joined by fire and ambulance crews.

-A body was recovered at 23:00.
+A body was recovered just before 23:00.
 Formal identification has not yet taken place but the boy's next of kin have been informed.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk